tzhangchi/Travel/README.md

 # Travel

-Building decks and blocks , presentation like a doc, travel is written by react+ lit + yjs + vite + tailwind.css
+Building travels and blocks , presentation like a doc, travel is written by react+ lit + yjs + vite + tailwind.css

 <img  src="./assets/cover@2x.png">